beegee-tokyo/ESP32-BaseProject/README.md

 This is the base for my ESP32 projects.
 It contains the basic functionalities needed in `setup()` and `main()`.

-Define basic features in `app-definitions.h`.
+Define basic features in `setup.h`.
-Setup WiFi credentials (if not using WiFiManager or SmartConfig) in `app-declarations.h`.
+Setup WiFi credentials (if not using WiFiManager or SmartConfig) in `setup.cpp`.

-# app-definitions.h
+# setup.h
 ```
 /**********************************************************/
 // Uncomment if the module has a display connected